m0h1t98/Credit_Card_Fraud/README.md

 # Credit Card Fraud Detection

+# Object
+The objective of this project to classify the credit card fraud detection.
+Basically 'Class' variable is the target variable.

+# Challenges

 This dataset is used to detect the credit card fraud detection.
 This is a classification problem.
 This is an imbalanced dataset based on target variable.
 So In this Project, I will use encoding and decording techniques to balanced dataset.

 These are various techniques as follows -